lizmat/articles/repl-avalanche-2.md

 The [`REPL`](https://raku.land/zef:lizmat/REPL) distribution also offers a `repl` subroutine apart from a command-line interface (CLI).
 A call to this subroutine can be placed in source code during development of a code-base, and then allows for some ad-hoc interactive debugging features.

-For the purpose of fun and taste, I will be calling such a (temporary) placement of a call to the `repl` sub a ["**sprinkle**"](https://en.wikipedia.org/wiki/Sprinkles)..
+For the purpose of fun and taste, I will be calling such a (temporary) placement of a call to the `repl` sub a ["**sprinkle**"](https://en.wikipedia.org/wiki/Sprinkles).

 > All of the examples in this blog post assume that the `REPL` distribution has been installed, and has been loaded either explicitely with a `use REPL` command in your code, or by setting the `RAKUDO_OPT` environment variable to include `-MREPL`.

 ## Sprinkling differently
-One of the ways you can use the [`REPL`](https://raku.land/zef:lizmat/REPL) distribution, is as a debugging tool.
-Instead of sprinkling `print` statements in your code, you can sprinkle `repl` statements in your code.
+One of the ways you can use the [`REPL`](https://raku.land/zef:lizmat/REPL) distribution is as a debugging tool.
+Instead of putting `print` or `dd` statements in your code, you can sprinkle `repl` statements in your code.
 And then interactively check out the situation when that `repl` statement is executed.
 A very contrived and simplified example:
 ```
 #line 666 foo.raku
 my $answer = 42;